 Stiller worked both on the causes of acid mine drainage (AMD) and the process to reduce its occurrence.
 He determined that phosphate ion prevented the chemical reactions responsible for acid mine drainage and proved it experimentally.
-This led to his appointment to Governor John Rockefeller's Acid Mine Drainage Advisory Committee.
-His work on AMD was funded through NRCCE.
-Some of this work was funded through the WVU department of geology.
+This led to his appointment to Governor John Rockefeller's work was funded through the WVU department of geology.